McDonnell-Lab/DCASE2020_Task1b/README.md

 Open a terminal and run:

 >> bash requirements.sh
+s
+This will  do the following:

-This will create a new anaconda environment, and download packages needed.
+* create a new anaconda environment
+* download required python libraries
+* download the development dataset (not the evaluation dataset)

 The script makes use of this tool: https://gitlab.com/dvolgyes/zenodo_get for  downloading.